hermite2010/486_mini_project_1/Individual_Report.md

 * How did you select your final model and what was it?
   * I used multiple correlation heat maps to make initial judgments about which numeric variables to include in my final model.
 I used chi-squared tests to determine which categorical variables I should use in my final model.
 * What is your out-of-sample mean absolute error?
+  * 197.39088976204897
 * What features seem to be the most important in the prediction?
+  * Since I used a KNN to predict, there were no coefficients, and no viable way to calculate estimated effects on the response.
+So there is no way for me to reasonably see what features were the most important for the prediction.